cyberark/ansible-isp-collection/docs/cyberark_safe.md

         description:
-            - Dictionary set by a CyberArk authentication containing the different values to perform actions on a logged-on CyberArk session, please see M(cyberark.isp.cyberark_authentication) module for an example of cyberark_session.
+            - Dictionary set by a CyberArk authentication containing the different values to perform actions on a logged-on CyberArk session.
+Please see M(cyberark.isp.cyberark_authentication) module for an example of cyberark_session.
         type: dict
         required: true